python/typeshed/CONTRIBUTING.md

 the versions of Python where the module is available.

 We accept changes for future versions of Python after the first beta for that version was released.
-We will drop active support for a Python version three months after it reaches [end-of-life](https://devguide.python.org/versions/).
+We drop support for a Python version two to three months after it reaches [end-of-life](https://devguide.python.org/versions/).
+This means that we will no longer actively test the stubs against that version.
-After six months, we will remove the stubs for that version.
+After five to six months, we will remove the stubs for that version and start to use features not supported by that version.

 ### Third-party library stubs